 We know that sometimes, unexpected things can happen, which can put pressure on your finances.
-To help support you with such situations, in 2022 we have launched our Helping Hands Fund, offering a one off grant of £250 for emergencies or unexpected bills.
+To help support you with such situations, in 2022 we launched our Helping Hands Fund, offering a one-off grant for emergencies or unexpected bills.

-How to apply for a £250 grant from the Helping Hands Fund
+How to apply for a grant from Helping Hands

 More useful information about Helping Hands